estelita24601/final-project-5001/planning.md

   - helper function that splits a list into sub lists, one sublist for each value of the given attribute. ex one list for all items with date = [11, 3, 2023], and another for all items with date = [11, 5, 2023]
   - but general enough to work on date and tags

-# Issues/Questions Need to Deal With

-* User Error

-  * invalid date, name, tag

-* Is there a way to create a library of global variables for all 4 files? could use this to standardize communication with File 2

-  - ex if user clicks a button then file 4 sends the same command to file 2 as file 3 would send if the user typed the correct thing, then won't need to change file 2 when switching from text interface to GUI

-* figma to figure out GUI or not necessary?

 # Brainstorming